Code-Hauptwache/DroneDeck/README.md

 # DroneDeck
 This repository contains the source code and supporting documentation for the **DroneDeck** project, developed as part of the **Object-Oriented Programming in Java** course at Frankfurt UAS (Winter 2024).
 The goal is to create a Java application with a graphical user interface (GUI) to interact with a drone simulation system using a [RESTful API](http://dronesim.facets-labs.com).

+## 📑 Documentation
+For comprehensive project documentation, including user handbook and technical details, see our [Full Documentation](Docs.md).

 ---

 ## Getting Started